platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 * [RFC 1035](https://tools.ietf.org/html/rfc1035)
 * [Detailed thread on serverfault.com](https://serverfault.com/questions/613829/why-cant-a-CNAME-record-be-used-at-the-apex-aka-root-of-a-domain).

-## Where should CNAME records point to?
+## Where CNAME records should point

 You can access the CNAME target from your terminal by using the [CLI](/administration/cli/_index.md) command: